-Key Performance Indicators (KPIs) - Provide a supportive & rewarding work environment Maintain an agreement rating of 95% for employees who agree that overall they like their job Employee Job Satisfaction The Village surveys its employees each year
+Key Performance Indicators (KPIs) - Provide a supportive & rewarding work environment Maintain an agreement rating of 95% for employees who agree that overall they like their job Employee Job Satisfaction 100% 80% 60% 20% 0% FY 21 FY 23 Est FY 24 Proj FY 28 Proj -NBRI Comp 1 -

 The Village surveys its employees each year in the Annual Workforce Survey to determine employee satisfaction levels in a variety of areas.
 Employee job satisfaction is a key indicator of employee engagement.
 Village employee satisfaction ratings are historically above the national SHRM averages and have been consistently above 95%.
-The Village projects job satisfaction levels will continue to remain around 97% over the five-year planning period, exceeding the goal.
+The Village projects job satisfaction levels will continue to remain around 98% over the five-year planning period, exceeding the goal.